citiususc/veryfasttree/README.md

 	- If level is *0*, VeryFastTree uses the same parallelization strategy as FastTree-2 with some new parallel blocks.
 	- If level is *1*, VeryFastTree uses its tree partitioning method to perform tree computation in sequential order.
 	- If level is *2*, VeryFastTree accelerates the rounds of ML NNIs using its tree partitioning method.
-	- If level is *3* (default), VeryFastTree uses its tree partitioning method to perform tree computation without preserving sequential order.
+	- If level is *3* (default), VeryFastTree performs the computation without preserving sequential order.
 	- If level is *4*, VeryFastTree accelerates the rounds of SPR steps using its tree partitioning method (it can only be used with datasets larger than 2^sprlength).

     Note: Each level includes the previous ones, and computation at level *2* and above is performed in a different tree traverse order, so the result may change but is still correct.